 Surviving a Wildfire

 You have only one real chance to survive a wildfire and that is by evacuating.
-Choosing to stay behind in your home when a wildfire is closing in is tantamount to suicide if all you’re trying to do is save your home and possessions.
+Choosing to stay behind in your home when a wildfire is closing in is unthinkable if all you’re trying to do is save your home and possessions.

 If you are caught in the wilderness in a wildfire situation, one surefire way to survive it is to look for a large body of water but you can get in and swim or float to the middle of while waiting for the fire to pass you by.